 Martine Oglethorpe from The Modern Parent is an expert in online safety and has written her top tips for parents when navigating the challenges of raising children in a technologically advanced world.
-Martine’s advice is practical and ideal for strengthening the relationship between technology and child, plus parent and child.
-A must-read for any parent.
+As we’re back in the midst of lockdown, Martine’s advice is practical and ideal for strengthening the relationship between technology and child, plus parent and child.
+A must-read for any parent, especially under lockdown conditions!

 One of the best ways to have the right conversations with your children and indeed to find out the challenges they may face, is to play with your children.
-No, you don't have to do this all the time or comment on every social media post your child puts up, but having the odd game with them can help you learn about their world but also create boundaries in a world you now have some understanding about.
-Better still, getting them to teach you how to play or do something online can also be beneficial and lead to greater perspective for you and greater ability to have the most relevant conversations.
+No, you don't have to do this all the time, but having the odd game with them can help you learn about their world but also create boundaries in a world you now have some understanding about.
+Better still, getting them to teach you how to play or do something online can also be beneficial and lead to greater perspective for you and a greater ability to have the most relevant conversations.
 It can also be a great way to bond with your child, and they will usually get a kick out of being able to teach you something.

 It is easy to get into the habit of making rules and leaving it there.
 Often though this can lead to fighting, disrespect for those rules or the dreaded techno tantrum.
 If your child is not getting the balance right or wanting things you don't believe they are ready for, it is better to have this as a two-way conversation.
 Listen to their reasons, but give your reasons too, so that together you can come up with something that still allows for respect for your decisions, but also engages them some autonomy in how they start to look at their relationships with screens and how they spend their time.
 Give them the opportunity to test out that boundary, see how it works for you both and adjust as needed.
 And always have these conversations away from the screens…not whilst they are in the middle of a battle or just about to be the last man standing in Fortnite!